rguske/rguske.github.io/post/vsphere-with-tanzu-supervisor-services-part-ii-ingress-with-contour-for-vsphere-pod-based-applications/index.md

 Read [HERE](https://rguske.github.io/post/vsphere-with-tanzu-supervisor-services-part-i-introduction-and-how-to/#vsphere-pods)

 In this second part, I'm going to demonstrate how the *Kubernetes Ingress Controller Service (Contour)* will be used for serving a vSphere Pod based web-shop application with Ingress functionalities.
-Also, I'm going over the NSX-site of the house in terms of networking, the distributed firewall as well as troubleshooting when using vSphere Pods in TKGS.
+Also, I'm going over the NSX-side of the house in terms of networking, the distributed firewall as well as troubleshooting when using vSphere Pods in TKGS.

 ## Kubernetes Ingress Controller Service